Nusiq/regolith-filters/system_template/README.md

   used to mark that the target file should be mapped automatically based on its extension.
 The default value of this property is `system_template/scope.json`.
   The path is relative to data folder in working directory of regolith.
+- `systems: list[str]` - a list of glob patterns to match the system folders that should be processed.
+The default value is `["**/*"]` which means that all system folders will be processed.

 # Examples
 There is an example in the `test` subfolder of this filter.